MicrosoftDocs/azure-docs-powershell/azps-9.1.0/Az.RecoveryServices/Get-AzRecoveryServicesBackupRecoveryLogChain.md

 ## SYNOPSIS
 This command lists the start and end points of the unbroken log chain of the given backup item.
 Use it to determine whether the point-in-time, to which the user wants the DB to be restored, is valid or not.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.recoveryservices/get-azrecoveryservicesbackuprecoverylogchain) for up-to-date information.

 ## SYNTAX

 ### NoFilterParameterSet (Default)